Sindhura-b/Traffic-Sign-Classifier/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./Data and classes.png "Training data along with their class ID"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image2]: ./data_visualization.png "Visualization"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image3]: ./my_test_images.png "New test images"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./prediction_1.jpg "Softmax predictions for test image 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./prediction_2.jpg "Softmax prediction for test image 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./prediction_3.jpg "Softmax prediction for test image 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./prediction_4.jpg "Softmax prediction for test image 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./prediction_5.jpg "Softmax prediction for test image 5"

 ---

 You're reading it! and here is a link to my [project code](https://github.com/Sindhura-b/Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+Data Set Summary & Exploration

-####1.
-German traffic sign data is used in this project.
+1. German traffic sign data is used in this project.
 It consists of 32x32 colored images belonging to 43 types of german traffic signs.
 The analysis of the dataset is done using numpy library rather than hardcoding manually.
+Below are some random images picked from the training data set and their respective class ID's.

+![alt text][image1]

 I calculated summary statistics of the traffic signs data set: